Inside this Directory:

 If an occasion arises that a temporary interruption occurs in water service, the town may not be held responsible (by ordinance) for any damages sustained.
 However, it is strongly advised that you turn off your electric water heater during a period of interruption - - or if you have a gas water heater- turn your heater down to the "vacation" setting, or the lowest possible setting until service resumes.

 New customers desiring water services should ask for the Water Dept. Customer Service Agreement in order to apply for customer service at the Town Office.
-A $75.00 non-refundable application fee is required before water service may be established.
+A $25.00 non-refundable application fee and $125.00 refundable deposit fee are required before water service may be established.
 These application agreements for water service are not transferable to another’s name.
 Also, if establishing water service requires a physical connection to a main water line, new connection fees are applicable.
 New customers will begin to receive a regular monthly bill as soon as a new connection is installed.
 Please contact Town Hall for the connection fees.

 The customers are responsible for water lines on their own property from the meter back to the household and are encouraged to repair any leaks in their lines or household as quickly as possible if they occur.
 The La Grange Water Dept. is responsible for all water mains and subsidiary distribution lines from the wells to the individual meter boxes.
 For a complete description of Water Dept. policies, including shut-off and reconnection policies, please consult the manual of approved policies at the Town Office.